A RUSH TO JUDGEMENT:

 [Museum Notes: Once more we must ask ourselves the question: Why should we care today about the Victor Licata case?
 And once more the answer is, because it, and the publicity it generated, led to the creation of the Anti-Medical Cannabis laws that we have today.] ]

 Herewith is presented a true story of the appalling horror the sinister weed brought to a respected Florida family.
 Read it carefully---then consult your municipal government to find out what steps are being taken to smash the marihuana traffic in your community.
 Are your children safe from the “reefer” evil!

-[MUSEUM NOTE:] As there were no witnesses, this opening part of the story (as given above) is obviously and understandably a work of fiction.
-No problems here, however here we find the first technical error -- Philip Licata’s age at the time would have been 13 or 14.
-A small technical error, but one worth nothing (see chapter 10).
+[MUSEUM NOTE: As there were no witnesses, this opening part of the story (as given above) is obviously and understandably a work of fiction.
+No problems, however here we find the first technical error -- Philip Licata’s age at the time would have been 13 or 14.
+A small technical error, but one worth noting.
 Also note one other thing that is curious about the situation.
-If Mr. and Ms. Licata were married, why was she found dead in a separate bedroom? ]
+If Mr. and Mrs. Licata were married, why was she found dead in a separate bedroom? ]